VenVen

 How to switch from HoneyBook to VenVen.

-The four-step weekend migration most operators use.
+A four-step weekend migration that keeps HoneyBook live as a fallback.
 Switching tools is rarely fun, but doing it in parallel removes the risk of fumbling a real event mid-cutover.
+For the full honest inventory of what you rebuild by hand, see what moving over actually looks like.

 Friday.
 Export from HoneyBook.